-The Biochemical Sciences program enables students to complete courses that meet requirements in general education, the food science or biology programs, and requirements for veterinary school admission.
+The Biochemical Sciences program enables students to complete courses that meet requirements in general education for a Bachelor of Science degree in biology at The Ohio State University.

 Career Prospects